jtleek/datasharing/README.md

 If you made any modifications of the raw data it is not the raw form of the data.
 Reporting modified data as raw data is a very common way to slow down the analysis process, since the analyst will often have to do a forensic study of your data to figure out why the raw data looks weird.
-(Also imagine what would happen if new data arrived?)
+(Also imagine what would happen if new data arrived!)

 ### The tidy data set